Space Cookies Mentors

 ELENA ALVAREZ

-Former Space Cookie and mechanical mentor Elena was a member of our leadership team for several years before graduating in 2017.
+Space Cookie alum and mechanical mentor Elena was a member of our leadership team before graduating in 2017.
 After completing a BS in mechanical engineering at the University of Portland, she returned to the Golden State.
-Elena is currently a mechanical engineer employed by Insight Global and is working as a Reliability Engineering Technician assigned to Meta.
+Elena is currently a mechanical engineer at Insight Global and is working as a Reliability Engineering Technician assigned to Meta.
 We aren’t entirely sure what she does at work, but it seems to involve dropping assorted objects from great heights.
-We hope she does not plan to do that with our robot.
 When she is not mentoring, she volunteers with the UC Master Food Preservers and spends quality time with her three pet rats: Smudge, Jelly, and Kiki.
 Much to our surprise, they are pretty darn cute.

 HENRIQUE CHAN

-Henrique has been a Space Cookies Mentor for nine years, working his way up our professional ladder to become our lead tech mentor.
-He started with FIRST as an FLLer in third grade, recently celebrating his 20th year of involvement.
-We are sad that he is only mentoring us from afar during the Reefscape season, but he has chose to spend the year as far as he could possibly get from California while he completes his masters in mechanical engineering at Cornell.
+Henrique has been with us for nine years, working his way up our ladder to become our lead tech mentor.
+He started as an FLLer in third grade, recently celebrating his 21st year of FIRST involvement.
+He mentored from afar during the Reefscape season, having chosen to spend the year as far as he could possibly get from California while completing a masters in mechanical engineering at Cornell.
 He now knows how snow works and reports that it is very cold.
 Henrique did his undergraduate work in ME at Cal Poly San Luis Obispo and remains an ardent Mustang supporter.
 He is passionate about engineering design, machine tools, robot strategy, and most importantly, potatoes.
 Baked, fried, boiled, roasted, mashed, smashed, totted, poutined - those all work for him.

 SUSAN CHENG

-Head mentor and troop leader Susan Cheng joined the Space Cookies as a business mentor in 2013 and kept adding responsibilities until one day in 2019 when she found that she was doing…pretty much everything.
-Susan has a background in mathematics (BA, MA, Argonne & Los Alamos National Labs) and finance (MBA, PhD, Columbia faculty).
+Head mentor and troop leader Susan Cheng joined us as a business mentor in 2013 and kept adding responsibilities until 2019 when she found that she was doing…pretty much everything.
+Susan has a background in math (BA, MA, Argonne & Los Alamos National Labs) and finance (MBA, PhD, Columbia faculty).
 She spent nearly twenty years in venture capital investing and was a founder of IDG Ventures.
 She tried to retire in 2010, but that did not take and she returned to academics until 2015.
-Since then, she has been telling people she is officially retired, while secretly working full time as a Space Cookies volunteer.
+Since then, she has been telling people she is officially retired, while secretly working full time at Space Cookies.
 We are proud to say that she was the Woodie Flowers finalist at the 2022 Monterey Bay Regional!
 In the two hours a week she is not in the lab, Susan enjoys puzzles of all varieties (math, word, jigsaw, etc.).
 Pro tip: she can be bribed with Diet Coke.

 SHOSHANAH COHEN

-Our other head mentor and troop leader, Shosh Cohen, also joined Space Cookies in 2013; she currently focuses on our team’s local and global outreach.
-By day, she directs service learning in engineering at Stanford University and teaches Stanford’s mechanical engineering senior capstone class.
+Our other head mentor/troop leader, Shosh Cohen, also joined in 2013.
+By day, you can find her at Stanford University, where she directs service learning in engineering and teaches Stanford’s mechanical engineering senior capstone class.
 She has been a Girl Scout since the dawn of time and a GS leader for more than 20 years.
 Before moving to academia, Shosh had a long career in operations management consulting and literally wrote the book on supply chain strategy.
 She holds a BS in industrial engineering from Stanford, an MA in technology strategy from Boston University, and an MBA from Harvard.
-Her email handle “icyshosh” comes from her colliding worlds as a hockey player and avid baker; if it’s a weekend and she’s not in the lab, she’s probably icing a puck or icing a cake.
+Her email handle “icyshosh” comes from her colliding worlds as a hockey player and avid baker; if she’s not in the lab, she’s probably icing a puck or icing a cake.

 LINDSEY DRONE

-One bright summer day, Lindsey wandered over to the Space Cookies demo at the NASA Ames summer picnic after learning about the team from a fellow NASA Employee and FRC mentor of an East Coast team.
-We aren’t sure exactly what she thought she getting herself into, but we were all to happy to snag her as a mechanical mentor.
-Lindsey is a data engineer at NASA Ames by day…and often by night, spending many late evenings and early mornings in the Ames Unitary Plan Wind Tunnels, where she tests various air and spacecraft components.
-Luckily for Lindsey – and for us – our lab is just across the from the UPWT so it’s easy to convince her she can just stay at Ames instead of going home to get some sleep.
+One bright summer day, Lindsey wandered over to the Space Cookies demo at the NASA Ames summer picnic after learning about the team from a fellow NASA employee/FRC mentor.
+We aren’t exactly sure what she thought she getting herself into, but we were happy to snag her as a mechanical mentor.
+Lindsey is a data engineer at NASA Ames by day…and often by night, spending many late evenings and early mornings in the Ames Unitary Plan Wind Tunnels, where she tests air and spacecraft components.
+Luckily for Lindsey – and for us – our lab is adjacent to the UPWT so she can just stay at Ames instead of going home to sleep.
 Lindsey graduated from the University of Denver with a BS in Mechanical Engineering.
 When she is actually able to get away from NASA, she enjoys archery, video games, and enriching her ever growing collection of shark facts.

 FERNANDO ESPINOSA